History of beer: Early modern Europe

 In Europe, beer brewing largely remained a home activity in medieval times.
-By the 14th and 15th centuries, beermaking was gradually changing from a family-oriented activity to an artisan one, with pubs and monasteries brewing their own beer for mass consumption.
+By the 14th and 15th centuries, beermaking was gradually changing from a family-oriented activity to an artisan one, with taverns and monasteries brewing their own beer for mass consumption.

 In the late Middle Ages, the brewing industry in northern Europe changed from a small-scale domestic industry to a large-scale export industry.
 The key innovation was the introduction of hops, which began in northern Germany in the 13th century.
 Hops sharply improved both the brewing process and the quality of beer.
 Other innovations from German lands involved larger kettle sizes and more frequent brewing.
 Consumption went up, while brewing became more concentrated because it was a capital-intensive industry.
 Thus in Hamburg per capita consumption increased from an average of 300 liters per year in the 15th century to about 700 in the 17th century.

 The use of hops spread to the Netherlands and then to England.
 In 15th century England, an unhopped beer would have been known as an ale, while the use of hops would make it a beer.
 Hopped beer was imported to England from the Netherlands as early as 1400 in Winchester, and hops were being planted on the island by 1428.
 The popularity of hops was at first mixed—the Brewers Company of London went so far as to state "no hops, herbs, or other like thing be put into any ale or liquore wherof ale shall be made—but only liquor (water), malt, and yeast."

 However, by the 16th century, ale had come to refer to any strong beer, and all ales and beers were hopped, giving rise to the verse noted by the antiquary John Aubrey: